mdragone1/ESP32-IoT-Workshop/docs/part1/WIFI.md

 The example sketch **WiFiClient** shows how to connect to a WiFi network, providing a SSID and password, which we will use in part 2 of the workshop.
 Load the sketch (*File* -> *Examples* -> *WiFi* -> *WiFiClient*) and examine the code, take note of how the WiFi network credentials are entered to join a network.

 You can use this step to connect to a hotspot you create with your phone.
-Registered devices will be able to connect to the HWResearchNetwork WiFi but for this you need to further modify your script or write a dedicated script to find the MAC address of your device.
-You can submit the MAC address on Canvas and we will request IT to register your device.

-### Step 5 - Understanding the Pattern of Using the ESP8266 Library
+### Step 5 - Understanding the Pattern of Using the ESP832 Library

 Now you have seen 2 different example sketches using both Serial and WiFi connections.
 You may begin to see a pattern on how to use the resources: